 Traditionally a celebration in the lead up to lent, Mardi Gras – a.k.a.
 Carnival, Shrove Tuesday or Fat Tuesday – is now celebrated as a major holiday around the world.
-From New Orleans to Australia, Mardi Gras is celebrated in its own unique way, with one thing in common: it’s a party you don’t want to miss.
-Here are the best cities in the world to put on your dancing shoes, bust out the eco glitter and have fun.
+From New Orleans to Australia, Mardi Gras is celebrated in its own unique way.
+No matter where you are, Mardi Gra has one thing in common: it’s a party you don’t want to miss.
+Here are the best cities in the world to put on your dancing shoes, bust out the eco-glitter and have fun.

 New Orleans, US

 Mardi Gras has a long history in the island city of Venice.
-The festival supposedly began back in 1162 and has continued to grow in extravagance over the years, with the food, masks and elaborate costumes drawing in more than 3 million visitors each year.
+The festival supposedly began back in 1162 and has continued to grow in extravagance over the years.
+The mouth-watering food, extravagant masks and elaborate costumes drawing in more than 3 million visitors each year.
 It’s a sophisticated celebration of old world splendour and mystery not to be missed.

-Sydney has taken Mardi Gras to a whole new level with rainbow flags, glitter and a LGBTQ flair.
+Sydney has taken Mardi Gras to a whole new level with rainbow flags, glitter and a LGBTQ+ flair.
 Known as the Gay and Lesbian Mardi Gras, this pride parade is the definition of a good time.
-Although it began as a political protest to raise awareness for the lesbian, gay, bisexual, transgender and queer community in 1978, Sydney’s Mardi Gras celebration is now the biggest party of the year bringing thousands of the community and allies to celebrate.
+Mardi Gras Sydney began as a political protest to raise awareness for the lesbian, gay, bisexual, transgender and queer community in 1978.
+Now, the celebration is the biggest party of the year.
+It brings in thousands of LGBTQ+ people and allies to celebrate every year.

 Quebec certainly gives New Orleans a run for its money when it comes to Mardi Gras.
 But it does so with a twist.
-It’s the world’s biggest après ski party, with ice sculptures, canoe racing and of course, a traditional carnival drink known as Caribou.
-While you enjoy BeaverTails (a deep-fried, doughy treat topped with peanut butter and maple syrup) you can experience Bonhomme, a giant snowman whose palace takes a couple of months to assemble.
+It’s the world’s biggest après ski party.
+There are ice sculptures, canoe racing and a traditional carnival drink known as Caribou.
+Enjoy the deep-fried, doughy treat topped with peanut butter and maple syrup known as BeaverTails.
+And experience Bonhomme, a giant snowman, whose palace takes a couple of months to assemble.